Congratulations! You've been accepted to Mount Allison.

-4. If you have a learning disability and/or need accessibility services, contact The Meighen Centre
+5. If you have a learning disability and/or need accessibility services, contact the Meighen Centre

 If you are a student with a disability or condition and feel that you may require services, supports, or accommodations, you are encouraged to contact The Meighen Centre once you have been admitted.
 Contacting the Centre early in the process will ensure that supports can be put in place to ensure your success.

 6. Submit your mid-year transcript

 If you have applied with your Grade 11 transcripts and have already been offered early admission, submit your mid-year transcript to confirm your offer of admission and any scholarship offers.
 These transcripts do not need to be official.
 Entrance scholarship deadline: March 1 — any applications received after March 1 will be considered for scholarships on a case-by-case basis.

-7. Join the Mount Allison Class of 2023 page on Facebook (coming soon!)
+8. Join the Mount Allison Incoming Students group on Facebook

 Once you get your MtA e-mail address, connect with the Mount Allison community before you step foot on campus.
 Get to know your future classmates and housemates, tell the group more about yourself, and ask lots of questions.

 Course registration for new students opens June 1.
 You will receive a course registration package in the mail and can receive assistance with the process by visiting Mount Allison's RegHelp.
 Your registration deposit is required for access (see #1).

 10. Submit your final transcript